Being a caregiver means that I can give back to my hero and be his voice and advocate when he is unable.

 How do you find strength in difficulty of your day-to-day?

 Prayer, hope, faith in God, and a positive attitude.

 What are the most significant lessons you have learned from being a caregiver?

 To live life fully.
 Laundry can wait, house cleaning can wait, and anything can happen in the blink of an eye.
 We are not guaranteed tomorrow and so we live today and in each moment.
 We have also learned to throw the negativity in the garbage where it belongs.
 There are many days that are major struggles, but we focus on the positive moments.

-My husband Jeremy initially sustained his head, neck, and back injuries at the beginning of his career, and additional injuries and surgeries after 9/11.
-Unfortunately, the extent of the damage to his brain, neck, and spine was not known until years later when we learned he had irreversible damage.
+Lynz's husband Jeremy initially sustained head, neck, and back injuries at the beginning of his career, and additional injuries and surgeries after 9/11.
+Unfortunately, the extent of the damage to his brain, neck, and spine was not known until years later when they learned he had irreversible damage.
 He had emergency brain surgery with a ventricular shunt placement in 2007.
-Over time, my husband has had other surgeries and has adjusted to life in his wheelchair.
-I have been a caregiver for my hero for over 10 years.
-I have been with him as he has battled PTSD, cancer, chronic pain, fatigue, memory, and mobility issues.
-My goal is to increase his independence as much as possible and to let him know “he is enough and he is not alone.”
+Over time, Lynz's husband has had other surgeries and has adjusted to life in his wheelchair.
+She has been a caregiver for her hero for over 10 years.
+She has been with him as he has battled post traumatic stress disorder (PTSD), cancer, chronic pain, fatigue, memory, and mobility issues.
+Lynz's goal is to increase Jerry's independence as much as possible, and to let him know “he is enough and he is not alone.”

-As a Dole Caregiver Fellow, I want to improve the relationships between the caregiver, wounded warrior, and the VA.
-I also want to implement programs that support and encourage children of wounded warriors.
-We have two daughters that have experienced trauma associated with my husband’s injuries and surgeries.
-We have learned through our faith and positive attitude that we cannot and will not ever give up.
+As a Dole Caregiver Fellow, Lynz wants to improve the relationships between the caregiver, wounded warrior, and the VA.
+She also wants to implement programs that support and encourage children of wounded warriors.
+They have two daughters who have experienced trauma associated with their father's injuries and surgeries.
+Lynz and her family have learned through their faith and positive attitude that they cannot and will not ever give up.